hexdump2002/ComfyUI-PlotXY-Api/README.md

 - Excute it and wait for the visualization to finish: visualize.py visualizations/qwen1.py
 - When html loads you can click any image to show it at full size.
 Click again to get back to the image grid.

-How to build a visualizatoin definition?
+How to write a visualization definition?

 Follow the visualizations/qwen1.py examples.
 You can use multiple params for each axis beside initial values for all prompt iterations